Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 • Breathe deeply and consistently throughout the practice to enhance relaxation.

-1. Get in kneeling position.
+1. Get in the kneeling position.
 Adjust your knees with your thighs perpendicular to the floor and your hips directly over your knees.

 3. Arch backward by inhaling deeply and lifting your chest towards the ceiling.
 As you exhale, begin to arch backward, reaching for your heels with your hands.

 4. Now support your back by placing your hands on your heels or the back of your pelvis, depending on your flexibility.
 Keep your neck in a neutral position or allow it to gently drop back.
+If you're a beginner, try camel pose with blocks under your hands to gradually deepen the stretch.

 5. Open Your Chest: Press your hips forward and open your chest, feeling a stretch across the front of your body.